 Skip to content

-Registration is open!
+Registration for 2025 is open!

-AYC Sailing School is committed to delivering nationally recognized coaching and instruction at all sailing levels in a welcoming and accessible environment.
 We offer programs for all ages and experience levels and welcome participants in our programs to take part in the Club’s activities and racing competitions.
 While the majority of our on-water programs take place during the spring, summer, and fall seasons, we also offer classroom and theory based educational sessions throughout the winter months.
-Please visit our Checklick registration page to learn more about our current course offering.

 Fun for everyone